TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Background:

-         In TCA you can configure "l10n\_mode" - localization mode - for each field.
-Two of the options affect how the frontend displays content;
+         In TCA you can configure :ref:`"l10n_mode" property <t3tca:columns-properties-l10n-mode>` (localization mode) - for each field.
+Two of the options affect how the frontend displays content (the values "exclude" and "mergeIfNotBlank").
-         The values "exclude" and "mergeIfNotBlank" (see "TYPO3 Core API" document for details).
-The first ("exclude") simply means that the field when found in a translation of a record will not be overlaid the default records field value.
+         The first ("exclude") means that the value from the translated record will not be overlaid the value from the record in the default language.
          The second ("mergeIfNotBlank") means that it will be overlaid *only* if it has a non-blank value.

-         Since it might be practical to set up fields for "mergeIfNotBlank" on a per-site basis this options allows you to override additional fields from tables.
+         Since it might be practical to set up fields for "mergeIfNotBlank" on a per-site basis this option allows you to override additional fields from tables.

          **Syntax:**